-The below water workouts for seniors will help to burn calories and build strength at the same time by combining high-intensity cardio moves with plyometric exercises.
+The pool exercises for seniors below are a great water workout that will help to burn calories and build strength at the same time by combining high-intensity cardio moves with plyometric exercises.
 In less than 30 minutes, you’ll blast fat and add muscle—no swim caps required.

 Benefits of Pool Exercises For Seniors